jtblin/angular-chart.js/README.md

 - `chart-options`: chart options (as from [Chart.js documentation](http://www.chartjs.org/docs/))
 - `chart-series`: (default: `[]`): series labels (line, bar, radar)
 - `chart-colors`: data colors (will use default colors if not specified)
-- `get-color`: function that returns a color in case there are not enough (will use random colors if not specified)
+- `chart-get-color`: function that returns a color in case there are not enough (will use random colors if not specified)
 - `chart-click`: onclick event handler
 - `chart-hover`: onmousemove event handler